17 Sep 2025

 Call for Students

 The MSDT–One Health program welcomes applications from STEM majors with a minimum 3.0 GPA, preferably junior undergraduates, who have completed at least one semester of general biology and chemistry.
 Eligible students must be enrolled in an accredited undergraduate institution at the time of application and continue their studies during the next academic year while participating in the program.
 During the program, mentees review online learning modules and case studies, and they participate in study sessions to gain a foundation in toxicology and One Health.
 Activities include a virtual inaugural workshop hosted the University of California, Davis; in-person attendance at a national One Health conference such as the SETAC North America annual meeting, and a virtual capstone celebration of program successes hosted by UC Davis.
-Travel expenses are covered by the program.
+Travel expenses for students are covered by the program.

 For questions, contact [email protected].